January 12th, 2021 Last Updated on: January 25th, 2021

 Montana’s well-known Chippewa Cree, Jonathan Windy Boy, has been inducted into the Montana Indian Athletic Hall of Fame.

 Windy Boy began dancing at just 2 years old at a pow wow in Fort Belknap and never looked back.
-He competed in pow wow and grass dance throughout the 80s and 90s.
+He quickly took to pow wow and grass dance, competing through the 80s and 90s.

 Some of his accomplishments include: